cm2119/Nerdle-Python-Project/README.md

 # Nerdle-Python-Project
-Python game program that mimics Wordle
+Game program in Python that mimics Wordle